How to Get From Taman Negara to Kuala Lumpur

 If you don’t mind spending more for a private trip, you can also take a taxi from Taman Negara to Kuala Lumpur.
 As this is a long-distance trip, it might be best to ask your guesthouse for driver recommendations.

-Rates start from 470 MYR ($100.00) for the 4-hour journey.
+Rates start from 470 MYR ($120) for the trip that is 4 hours long.

 Rounding it up